Professor

 1991

-Professor Robert W. Tucker is a Professor Emeritus of American Diplomacy at Johns Hopkins University.
-His research centers on twentieth century American diplomacy.
-He has written on issues concerning the use of force-political, legal and ethical.
-In addition, he has written on a wide variety of subjects touching American foreign policy.
-At present he is working on a study dealing with Woodrow Wilson and World War I. Some of his notable books include, Woodrow Wilson and the Great War: Reconsidering America's Neutrality 1914-1917, The Nuclear Debate, The Inequality of Nations, The Radical Left and American Foreign Policy, Nation or Empire?, The Just War, and The Law of War and Neutrality at Sea.
-He is a member of the Council on Foreign Relations, former President of Lehrman Institute, and former Co-Editor of The National Interest.
+Professor Robert W. Tucker was a Professor Emeritus of American Diplomacy at Johns Hopkins University.
+His research centered on twentieth century American diplomacy.
+He wrote on issues concerning the use of force-political, legal and ethical.
+In addition, he wrote on a wide variety of subjects touching American foreign policy.
+At the time of his passing he was working on a study dealing with Woodrow Wilson and World War I. Some of his notable books included Woodrow Wilson and the Great War: Reconsidering America's Neutrality 1914-1917, The Nuclear Debate, The Inequality of Nations, The Radical Left and American Foreign Policy, Nation or Empire?, The Just War, and The Law of War and Neutrality at Sea.
+Tucker was a member of the Council on Foreign Relations, former President of Lehrman Institute, and former Co-Editor of The National Interest.

 Last Updated